writethedocs/www/docs/2014/blog/announcing-venue-and-ticket-sales.rst

 If you are hoping to speak at Write the Docs EU this year, time is running out.
-The Call for Proposals ends on **January 31**, so you have less than two weeks to submit a talk.
+The Call for Proposals ends on **January 31**, so there are less than two weeks to submit a talk.

 Go ahead and `submit a talk now`_!

 Initial Sponsors
 ----------------

-We are able to keep costs for the conference so low thanks to our fantastic sponsors.
+We can keep costs for the conference low thanks to our excellent sponsors.
 We are happy to announce our first three sponsors this year: